tshepang/cargo-release/docs/reference.md

                    values: major, minor, patch, release, rc, beta, alpha]

 Options:
-      --manifest-path <PATH>
-          Path to Cargo.toml
-  -p, --package <SPEC>
-          Package to process (see `cargo help pkgid`) --workspace
-          Process all packages in the workspace
-      --exclude <SPEC>
-          Exclude packages from being processed
-      --unpublished
-          Process all packages whose current version is unpublished -m, --metadata <METADATA>
-          Semver metadata
-  -c, --config <CUSTOM_CONFIG>
-          Custom config file
-      --isolated
+      --manifest-path <PATH>        Path to Cargo.toml -p, --package <SPEC>              Package to process (see `cargo help pkgid`) --workspace                   Process all packages in the workspace --exclude <SPEC>              Exclude packages from being processed --unpublished                 Process all packages whose current version is unpublished -m, --metadata <METADATA>         Semver metadata -x, --execute                     Actually perform a release.
+Dry-run mode is the default --no-confirm                  Skip release confirmation and version preview --prev-tag-name <NAME>        The name of tag for the previous release -c, --config <PATH>               Custom config file
-          Ignore implicit configuration files
+      --isolated                    Ignore implicit configuration files
-      --sign
-          Sign both git commit and tag
-      --dependent-version <ACTION>
-          Specify how workspace dependencies on this crate should be handed [possible values: upgrade, fix]
+      --sign                        Sign both git commit and tag --dependent-version <ACTION>  Specify how workspace dependencies on this crate should be handed [possible values: upgrade, fix]
-      --allow-branch <ALLOW_BRANCH>
-          Comma-separated globs of branch names a release can happen from -q, --quiet...
-          Pass many times for less log output
+      --allow-branch <GLOB[,...]>   Comma-separated globs of branch names a release can happen from -q, --quiet...
+Pass many times for less log output -v, --verbose...
+Pass many times for more log output -h, --help                        Print help information (use `--help` for more detail) -V, --version                     Print version information
-  -v, --verbose...
-          Pass many times for more log output
-  -h, --help
-          Print help information (use `--help` for more detail) -V, --version
-          Print version information

 Commit:
       --sign-commit  Sign git commit

 Publish:
-      --no-publish           Do not run cargo publish on release --registry <REGISTRY>  Cargo registry to upload to --no-verify            Don't verify the contents by building them --features <FEATURES>  Provide a set of features that need to be enabled --all-features         Enable all features via `all-features`.
-Overrides `features` --target <TARGET>      Build for the target triple
+      --no-publish           Do not run cargo publish on release --registry <NAME>      Cargo registry to upload to --no-verify            Don't verify the contents by building them --features <FEATURES>  Provide a set of features that need to be enabled --all-features         Enable all features via `all-features`.
+Overrides `features` --target <TRIPLE>      Build for the target triple

 Tag:
       --no-tag               Do not create git tag
       --sign-tag             Sign git tag
-      --tag-prefix <TAG_PREFIX>  Prefix of git tag, note that this will override default prefix based on sub-directory
+      --tag-prefix <PREFIX>  Prefix of git tag, note that this will override default prefix based on sub-directory
-      --tag-name <TAG_NAME>      The name of the git tag
+      --tag-name <NAME>      The name of the git tag

 Push:
-      --no-push                        Do not run git push in the last step --push-remote <PUSH_REMOTE>      Git remote to push -x, --execute                        Actually perform a release.
-Dry-run mode is the default --no-confirm                     Skip release confirmation and version preview --prev-tag-name <PREV_TAG_NAME>  The name of tag for the previous release
+      --no-push             Do not run git push in the last step --push-remote <NAME>  Git remote to push

 ```